 I just laugh.

 The initial rush is intense.
 It stays that way as John and I make the rounds of the three girls on his king-sized bed.
 It’s alternate three-ways and regular couplings.
 No homo action and my cunnilingus abilities are put to good use.
 The girls provide rubbers.
 John goes through about five or six.
 I hold off on cumming as long as I can and only need three.
 The girls are thrilled to be star fucking.
 I’m an added attraction as the teen Lothario.
-They aren’t prostitutes.
-I don’t care, a semi-prostitute myself.
+They are not prostitutes.
+I do not care, a semi-prostitute myself.
 Belushi ignores me, other than being glad to help out his band mate get laid.
 At midnight, after at least three hours of continuous fucking, I suggest we eat at Oki Dog.
 The girls are not thrilled about hanging out on Santa Monica Blvd. but they’re too exhausted to complain.
 John wants to do more coke.
 I argue we should eat first.
 He brings his stash with us.
-We all jumped into the Rent-a-Wreck, with the top down, Belushi in the back with an arm around #1 & #2. #3 sits next to me, riding pussy.
+We all jump into the Rent-a-Wreck, with the top down, Belushi in the back with an arm around #1 & #2. #3 sits next to me, riding pussy.
 Coke isn’t the best vitamin for my juvenile driving skills.
 We are weaving in and out of traffic, with Belushi yelling and waving his arms.
 As we near Fairfax, the West Hollywood Sheriffs pull me over for erratic driving.
 Recognizing their favorite TV star gets me off with a warning.
-The officer gets an autograph, but not from me.
+The officer gets an autograph, just not from me.
 I remain the unnamed co-conspirator in this incident.
 We skid into the Oki Dog parking lot.
 Belushi socks me on my arm, “You kept your cool, dude.
 I’m holding an ounce of coke.”

 Jimmy and his cohort of hustlers surround us as Belushi rants about police harassment.
 We get several offers of joints which enhance our appetites.